Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/14-implementing-iir-filter/Part1a/README.md

 ***Notes:***

 * Replace `path_to_aie_iir_1a.jl` with the actual path to the `aie_iir_1a.jl` script.
-* The path must be enclosed in double quotes.
+* Enclose the path in double quotes.
-* The initial startup may seem slow as it loads several packages.
+* The initial startup can seem slow as it loads several packages.
 * This generates five plots:
   * original filter's frequency response.
   * original filter's impulse response.